 The nutritional biochemist T. Colin Campbell, Ph.D., is perhaps the best-known WFPB advocate, especially through the movie Forks Over Knives and the book The China Study, though among the increasing numbers of WFPB advocates, Caldwell Esselstyn, M.D., and Dean Ornish, M.D., are particularly well-known for their work on preventing, slowing, and reversing the progression of heart disease.

 (Full disclosure—I have been on a WFPB diet for three and a half years.)

-How Not to Die by Michael Greger, MD, co-written with Gene Stone and containing 123 pages of end notes, is an important contribution to making the WFPB literature available to the general public.
-Part 1 of the book contains fifteen chapters, each devoted to one of the fifteen leading causes of death in the United States, and to the ways that a WFPB diet (and other lifestyle elements like exercise and not smoking) can reduce their impact.
-The titles of the chapters are “How Not to Die from…”
+How Not to Die by Michael Greger, M.D., co-written with Gene Stone and containing 123 pages of endnotes, is an important contribution to making the WFPB literature available to the general public.
+Part 1 of the book contains 15 chapters, each devoted to one of the 15 leading causes of death in the United States, and to the ways that a WFPB diet (and other lifestyle elements like exercise and not smoking) can reduce their impact.
+The titles of the chapters are “How Not to Die From…”

 2. Lung Disease

 8. Liver Disease